Data, argument, and supporting material

 The Exodus narrative in Scripture is more than history.
 It is a paradigm — the shape of how God moves when his people are trapped under oppressive systems.
 Brueggemann called it the "core testimony" of Israel's faith.

-The thesis is that present-day conditions — economic extraction, institutional decay, the slow erosion of the commons — map onto the Exodus pattern with striking precision.
+The thesis is that present-day conditions — economic extraction, institutional decay, and the slow erosion of the commons — map onto the Exodus pattern with striking precision.
 We are in a moment of structured oppression.
 The question is whether the church will recognize the season.

 Exodus 6:9 records that the people could not hear Moses because of their "broken spirit and cruel slavery."
 Harsh labor had eaten their capacity for hope.
 The same dynamic operates today.
-This site exists to restore that capacity — through data, analysis, and theological reflection.
+This site exists to restore that capacity through data, analysis, and theological reflection.

 Read the full paper →